 Want a PC gamepad, but don’t like the Xbox controller?
-Here’s how to use a PS3 controller instead

-Related: You can stream PS4 games on your PC using remote play (and here’s how)

-Here’s our quick-hit guide to connecting a PS3 controller to a PC, so you can ditch the mouse and keyboard if you so desire.
-The exact process for doing so depends on whether you’re utilizing a wireless or wired device, but it’s essentially the same regardless of the controller.
+Use one for the PS3

+Nearly four years into a new console generation, the PlayStation 3 is all but extinct.
+Gamers have few reasons to break out their PS3 (unless they need an oversized paperweight).
+Still, if you’ve got a game-worthy PC, those old PlayStation controllers can be put to good use.
+All you’ll need is a few minutes and a Mini USB cable –which currently runs less than $2 on Amazon — and you can sync your controller with your PC.
+If that interests you, we’ve thrown together the guide below, so you can ditch the mouse and keyboard for something a bit more traditional.

-Step 1: Update Drivers and .NET Framework
+Update Drivers and .NET Framework

-First, connect your PS3 controller to your PC via a USB cable and Windows should begin installing an initial set of drivers.
-From there, you’re going to need to install a few files from Microsoft.
-Some of these will already be installed, but just in case, download the official Xbox 360 PC driver, .NET Framework 4.0, and Visual C 2013.
-Once you’ve installed those drivers and files, it’s time to download the third party software that will enable your DualShock 3 to work on your PC.
+First, connect your PS3 controller to your PC via USB, and Windows should begin installing an initial set of drivers.
+Some of these are likely already installed on your system, but just in case, make sure you’ve got the official Xbox 360 PC driver, .NET Framework 4.0, and Visual C++ (2010 or later should work).
+If you’re running Windows 10, the Xbox driver should install automatically, but you may need to download it manually if you’re running an older operating system.

+You can check your currently installed drivers by opening Command Prompt and typing in “driverquery,” before hitting the Enter key.
+Once you’ve installed all the relevant drivers, it’s time to download the third-party software that will enable your DualShock 3 controller to work with your PC.

-Step 2: Download and Install SCP Driver Package
+Download and Install SCP Driver Package

 Step 3: Creating a Profile

 At this point, your DualShock 3 is ready to go.
-However, if you’re so inclined, you can fine tune your controller through various applications include with the ScpToolkit.
+However, if you’re so inclined, you can fine-tune your controller through various applications included with the ScpToolkit.

-By using the ScpToolkit Profile Manager and the ScpToolkit Settings Manager, you can customize your controller experience to suit your needs and playstyle.
-With the Profile manager you can create custom button mappings that can be swapped between on the fly.
-You can also create mapping for keyboard and mouse as well.
-The Setting Manager will allow you to fine tune your thumbstick sensitivity, rumble, controller latency, and LED display, among a lot of other advanced settings.
+By using the ScpToolkit Profile Manager and the ScpToolkit Settings Manager, you can customize your controller experience to suit your needs and individual play style.
+With the Profile manager, you can create custom button mappings that you can then swap between on the fly.
+You can also create mapping for your keyboard and mouse as well.
+The Settings Manager will even allow you to fine-tune your thumbstick sensitivity, rumble, controller latency, and LED display, among a lot of other advanced settings.

 Troubleshooting for Windows 10

-Sometimes Windows 10 can be picky with controllers.
-Being Microsoft’s operating system, it’s closely tied to the Xbox One and Xbox Live ecosystem — antithetical to connecting and using a Sony gaming device, especially an outdated one.
-While the ScpToolkit circumvents most of the issues users may face when using the DualShock 3 on PC, there may be errors while trying to install.
-In that case, there is a workaround to enable driver installation.
-It may also be wise to back up important files, even if the procedure isn’t necessarily dangerous.
-We will be changing Windows startup settings, after all.
+Windows 10 can be picky with controllers.
+Microsoft’s operating system is, unsurprisingly, designed to work with Xbox One accessories and the Xbox Live ecosystem: It isn’t naturally suited for a Sony device, especially an outdated one.
+While the ScpToolkit circumvents most of the issues users may face when using the DualShock 3 on their PC, there may be errors during the installation process.
+Thankfully, there is a workaround to enable driver installation.
+It may be wise, however, to back up important files before proceeding, even if the procedure isn’t necessarily dangerous.
+You will be changing Windows startup settings, after all.

 - Begin by pressing the Start button, or the Windows key.

-Note: Update: Copy revised for accuracy and additional clarity.